CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 **Traffic and Ports**

-- Internet available on the server during installation*
+- **Internet available on the server during installation***
 - Port 3306 is available for Maria database installation
-- Traffic allowed on port 8080 and 443
+- Traffic allowed on port 8080 (HTTP) and 443(HTTPS)
-	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080
+	- As needed, if installed on AWS, AWS security group must allow traffic on port 8080/443

-\* Ubuntu 20.04 must have certain packages installed.
-Internet is required at the time of initial installation so the correct packages can be confirmed.
+\* Ubuntu 20.04 must have certain packages installed. **Internet is required** at the time of initial installation so the correct packages can be confirmed.
 The internet connection can be disabled after installation.

 **Other**